 Applicants must demonstrate an ability to learn at an accelerated pace and keep up with the stress and demands of increased sport training hours.
 If you need to be "pushed" or "reminded " to complete your school work, then perhaps this is not the right program for you.
 Successful students are motivated, ambitious and are able to take responsibility for their own learning.

 Applicants must produce results that reflect these qualities.

 6. What kind of marks do I need to stay in the program?
-(This section is currently under review)

 A: In order to remain in Sport-études / sport concentration, students must